2 min read

 Look at our article on ’25 of the most common used passwords online’.
 Like the ones above if you use any of these make sure you change them now.

 Use Bruce Schneier’s password method – This is where you turn a sentence/story into a password.
 Examples:

 I cannot wait to turn 30 in July – 1CntWa2Tu30In07

 I like to be at home – Il1k32B@Ho

 I went to the shops at work and bought chocolate – 1We2ThSh@Wo&BoC

 For the full guide about Bruce Schneier’s method read our guide on ‘How to create the perfect password’.

-- Last of all make sure you check out the cybersecurity website section for more information on cybersecurity.
+Check out the cybersecurity website section for more information on cybersecurity.

 We’ve reached the end!
-You should now feel like a cyber security superman!
+You should now feel like a cyber security Superman!